Can Video Diffusion Models Predict Past Frames? Bidirectional Cycle Consistency for Reversible Interpolation: Experiment

-We conduct comparisons between our method and four video frame interpolation methods: GI~\cite{generativeInbetweening}, Wan2.1-Fun~\cite{wan}, SFI~\cite{sfi}, and FramePack~\cite{framepacking}.
-GI is a generative model built upon Stable Video Diffusion~\cite{svd} with 1.5B parameters, limited to producing fixed-length sequences of 25 frames.
+\textbf{Competitive Methods.} We conduct comparisons between our method and seven video frame interpolation methods: GI~\cite{generativeInbetweening},ViBidSampler~\cite{yangvibidsampler}, FCVG~\cite{generativeCondition}, Framer~\cite{framer}, Wan2.1-Fun~\cite{wan}, SFI~\cite{sfi}, and FramePack~\cite{framepacking}.
+GI, ViBidSampler, FCVG, and Framer are generative models built upon Stable Video Diffusion~\cite{svd} with 1.5B parameters, limited to producing fixed-length sequences of 25 frames.
 Wan2.1-Fun is a lightweight variant of Wan2.1 with 1.3B parameters, specifically optimized for interpolation tasks.
 SFI utilizes the large-scale Wan2.1 backbone comprising 14B parameters and supports output lengths of 33 and 65 frames.
 FramePack leverages a 13B parameter HunyuanVideo~\cite{hunyuanvideo} backbone and produces videos of length $N \times 36 + 1$ through its autoregressive frame packing mechanism.
 Our primary implementation adopts the FramePack architecture.
+FP+finetuned denotes the FramePack backbone fine-tuned on the same data volume as our full model but using only forward videos.
 By conditioning on both the start and end frames, this framework is adapted to perform interpolation at compatible lengths, specifically 37 and 73 frames, which serve as our main evaluation settings.
 To further validate the generalizability of our approach beyond the FramePack backbone, we also train an additional version of our method using the Wan2.1-Fun architecture.
 For a fair comparison, all videos are generated at a resolution of $768 \times 512$ during evaluation.